-Cannabis is a human rights issue – has the reform movement forgotten?
+Cannabis is about human rights issue.
+Has the reform movement forgotten?

 Fielding a question on Al Jazeera in 2011, David Cameron can be seen holding this same line: in the light of accumulating evidence of cannabis’s powerful anti-tumour properties, asks the questioner, when will members of the public be granted the freedom to use cannabis to treat cancer?
 That, says Cameron, is “a matter for science and medical authorities to determine.”
 Scientific authority carries great weight and can be a powerful means of diminishing and excluding the voice of the general public.
 As Mills writes, the medical cannabis movement “perfectly suited the Home Office agenda of separating out the medical from the recreational uses of cannabis as in this scenario the cultures of consumption would be entirely divorced from one another; the tablet or spray would be distinct from the joint or hash-chocolate.”